nlesc-ave/ave-rest-service/README.md

 bedToBigBed -tab -type=bed12+2 S_lycopersicum_May_2012.bed.trimmed chrom.sizes S_lycopersicum_May_2012.bb
 ```

+A BigBed file with more than 256 chromosomes will not render, see [issue 37](https://github.com/nlesc-ave/ave-app/issues/37).

 ### Genomic features annotations

 Each feature file will render a feature track.
 The feature track name is the same as the file name.